What fallout? Vivian Hsu shows support for Christine Fan's new song

-Fan, who is also known as Fan Fan, announced on social media on Tuesday (March 1) that she would be releasing her new song, Solitary Moment, on Wednesday.
+Fan, who is also known as Fan Fan, announced on social media on Tuesday that she would be releasing her new song, Solitary Moment, yesterday.

 Hsu, 46, wrote "a long-awaited voice" under Fan's post and used three heart emojis.